Education Where It's Needed Most

 You’ve always wondered whether you would make a good teacher.
 You’re dedicated, caring, resilient, and committed to lifelong learning.
 Working with adolescents intrigues you.
-You are concerned about the compelling realities facing students in today's urban schools and wonder how you might be part of the solution.
+You are concerned about the compelling realities facing students in today's challenging school environments and wonder how you might be part of the solution.
 The University of Michigan-Flint’s Master of Arts with Secondary Certification (MAC) program wants you.
 This program is for aspiring teachers who have a bachelor’s degree from a regionally accredited institution and are interested in earning a master's degree with teacher certification.

 You’ll complete the MAC program with a small cohort of fellow educators who share your passion for making a difference through education.
 This cohort structure enables you to develop a strong support network for personal and professional development.
 Coursework emphasizes team-based project work that allows for networking while improving collaborative and communication skills.